-Clearly, the Amazon associates program and the FBA provide insights into the growing Amazon’s dominance.
+Clearly, the Amazon associates program and the FBA provide insights into Amazon’s growing dominance.
 The increased income from the third-party seller services doesn’t tell the whole story.
 However, it gives faint signs of the increased preference by eCommerce entrepreneurs to sell on this platform.
 Better still, with a big chunk of the top sellers on Amazon using the FBA service, one thing is evident.
-Customers don’t just flock the platform for the products, but also Amazon’s stellar services.
+Customers don’t just flock to the platform for the products, but also Amazon’s stellar services.

 6. Amazon Alexa and Amazon Echo Statistics

 Amazon does not shy away from taking the risk to pioneer innovations that allow for convenience for online shoppers.
 First of all, Amazon’s deep expertise has been phenomenal.
 Secondly, its ability to stay at the forefront of the shifting trends has made it easy to deliver on the expectations of customers.
 Consequently, the global giant has delivered remarkable solutions like Alexa and Echo devices.
 Amazon Alexa and Amazon Echo were not designed to exclusively streamline sales.
 However, these applications have had a hand in the process as statistics have revealed.